Category Archives: 2016 Films

 Grade: B+

-Hacksaw Ridge is considered somewhat of a comeback film for troubled director Mel Gibson, having not directed a film in over ten years.
+Hacksaw Ridge (2016) is considered a comeback film for troubled director Mel Gibson, having not directed a film in over ten years.

 After refusing to use weapons and train on Saturdays, he is met with contempt by his commanding officers and fellow recruits.
-When, inevitably, Doss and his troops are deployed to the Pacific theater during the Battle of Okinawa, Doss becomes a hero when he saves numerous lives on the frightening “Hacksaw Ridge” in courageous form.
+Doss and his troops are deployed to the Pacific theater during the Battle of Okinawa, and he becomes a hero when he saves numerous lives on the frightening “Hacksaw Ridge” in courageous form.

-For the first half or so of the film (save for a peculiar opening battle sequence that comes into play during the second half of the film), the action largely either takes place in Desmond’s hometown of Virginia or at a basic training facility.
+For the first half (save for a peculiar opening battle sequence that comes into play during the second half), the action primarily exists in Desmond’s hometown of Virginia or at a basic training facility.

-We get to know a bit about Desmond’s childhood experiences, his love life, and his love of country and duty.
-His father, a retired military man himself is damaged- he drinks, beats on his wife, and hits the boys, though Gibson tones down the abuse by not showing much of it.
+We learn about Desmond’s childhood experiences, love life, and love of country and duty.
+His father, a retired military man himself, is damaged.
+He drinks, beats his wife, and hits the boys, though Gibson tones down the abuse by not showing much of it.

 He saves the real gore for later in the film.

-Predictably, drill Sergeant Howell (played by Vince Vaughn, now parlaying from comedy roles to drama) is tough as nails.
-This is a character we have seen in dozens of war films before it and it feels stale as do all of the characters.
+Drill Sergeant Howell (played by Vince Vaughn, now parlaying from comedy roles to drama) is tough as nails.
+This is a character we have seen in dozens of war films before, and it feels stale, as do all of the characters.

-Some of the jokes used are cheap one-liners like, “we are not in Kansas anymore, Dorothy” to describe new surroundings- Duh?
+Some jokes are cheap one-liners like, “We are not in Kansas anymore, Dorothy,” to describe new surroundings.

-Additionally, there is glaring machismo in the first half that is a negative to the film and it makes the film feel like nothing more than the standard fare.
+The masculinity is glaring and serves as a negative, making the film feel like nothing more than standard fare.

-However, the second half of Hacksaw Ridge drew me in much more than the first half did.
-Now in Okinawa, the film grips a much darker tone with the inclusion of battle scenes, some very gruesome with the loss of limbs and life.
+However, the second half of Hacksaw Ridge drew me in much more than the first half.
+Now, in Okinawa, the film grips a much darker tone with the inclusion of battle scenes, some very gruesome with the loss of limbs and life.

-Technically speaking, the cinematography and camera work is shaky and move very quickly, causing an effective shift from the sun and peace of the United States to the dark and fog of unfamiliar territory.
+Technically speaking, the cinematography and camera work are shaky and move very quickly, effectively shifting from the sun and peace of the United States to the dark and fog of unfamiliar territory.

-A sweet scene between Desmond and brooding former rival, Smitty Ryker, inside a foxhole, is wonderful as we get to know each character much better within that one scene.
+A sweet scene between Desmond and brooding former rival, Smitty Ryker, inside a foxhole is terrific as we get to know each character much better within that one scene.

 Both men discuss their pasts and grow a new affection for one another.
-It is humanistic and character-driven and thereby makes the film much more powerful.
+This is humanistic and character-driven, making the film much more powerful.

-Andrew Garfield is a marvel in the film and deserves the attention received for the role.
-Coming into his own as an actor after suffering hiccups with Spider-Man, he has thankfully returned to character-driven and empathetic roles.
+Andrew Garfield is a marvel and deserves the attention received for the role.
+Coming into his own as an actor after suffering hiccups with Spider-Man (2014), he has returned to character-driven and empathetic roles.

-The role of Desmond is a truly heroic role for him and he is wonderfully cast.
+The role of Desmond is a genuinely heroic role for him, and he is wonderfully cast.

-A war film with a distinct Anti-war message, Hacksaw Ridge is overall a “guy’s film” with the female characters taking a backseat to the men, and suffering from some tried and true aspects, and some of the hairstyles seem 2016, but in the end, the film depicts a wonderful human being and tells his heroic story, so that makes the film a good watch.
+A war film with a distinct Anti-war message, Hacksaw Ridge is overall a “guy’s film,” with the female characters taking a backseat to the men.
+It suffers from some tried-and-true aspects, and some of the hairstyles seem 2016.
+However, in the end, the film depicts a wonderful human being and tells his heroic story, so that makes the film a good watch.

-Oscar Nominations: Best Picture, Best Director-Mel Gibson, Best Actor-Andrew Garfield, Best Sound Editing, Best Sound Mixing (won), Best Film Editing (won)
+Oscar Nominations: 2 wins-Best Picture, Best Director-Mel Gibson, Best Actor-Andrew Garfield, Best Sound Editing, Best Sound Mixing (won), Best Film Editing (won)

 Spa Night-2016